robtweed/node-mdbm/README.md

 	    results.value = the new value of the decremented node

+- mdbm.transaction(json, function(error, results) {});

+	Invokes a sequence of actions within the back-end Mumps system.
+These actions are applied in strict sequence and constitute a transaction.

+	json = a JSON array of object literals.
+Each object literal defines either a setJSON or kill command.

+	For example:

+		var action1 = {
+			method:'setJSON',
+			globalName:'mdbmTest9',
+			subscripts:['a'],
+			json:{this:{is:{too:'cool',really:"nice!"}}}
+		};
+		var action2 = {
+			method:'kill',
+			globalName:'mdbmTest9',
+			subscripts:['b','c']
+		};
+		var json = [action1,action2];

+	Returns ok=true if successful, ie:

+       results.ok = true

+	In the example above, the actions are invoked in the Mumps back-end in strict sequence according to their position in the *json* array, ie *action1*, followed by *action 2*.
+The transaction details are sent as a single request to the Mumps back-end from Node.js and the invocation of the commands that make up the transaction occurs entirely within the Mumps back-end system.
+As a result, the Node.js thread is not blocked.
+The call-back function is invoked only when the entire transaction has completed at the back-end.

 - mdbm.remoteFunction(functionName, parameters, function(error, results) {});

 	Execute a Mumps function.
 This is usually for legacy applications: